jlbjulio/StockMarket-LSTM-Prediction/README.md

 # StockMarket-LSTM-Prediction

 This project focuses on stock market prediction using LSTM (Long Short-Term Memory) neural networks, applied to time series of financial data.
-It was developed as part of an academic project for the course **Aprendizaje Automático** at the **Universidad Tecnológica de Panamá (UTP)**.
+It was developed as part of an academic project for the course .

 ## Description